yangchigi/coder/docs/faqs.md

 }
 ```

-## I installed Coder and created a workspace but the icons do not load.
+## I installed Coder and created a workspace but the icons do not load

 An important concept to understand is that Coder creates workspaces which have
 an agent that must be able to reach the `coder server`.